-In line with many of the recent technology forecasts, smartphone penetration has skyrocketed.
+In line with many of the recent technology forecasts, smartphone penetration has skyrocketed, urging businesses to rethink their mobility strategy.
 Locally, statista.com has reported that the number of smartphone users in South Africa will reach over 25 million by 2022.
 In 2017, the number of smartphone users worldwide was estimated to be approximately 2.32 billion – and could increase to 2.87 billion by 2020.
 This has massive ramifications in the workplace, where employees now expect to use their own devices (known as Bring Your Own Device/BYOD) instead of company phones and desktops/laptops.

 Boosting Employee Engagement

 In addition to the cost savings, allowing staff to use their own devices arguably boosts morale and promotes employee satisfaction as well as productivity.
 Notably, a CITO Research report unveiled that more than half (53%) of all workers polled feel they’re more productive when they have their own devices.
 This makes sense, because workers are familiar with their own devices and interfaces, shortening the learning curve and enhancing overall usability.
 A Frost & Sullivan study sponsored by Samsung captured the actual time savings related to BYOD, finding that using personal devices for work activities saves employees 58 minutes each day, providing a 34% increase in productivity.
 For SMEs in particular, this can make a huge difference to profitability in both the short and long term.